RuffLogix/ta-beam-adventure/README.md

 **Controls**

 * Press WSAD on keyboard to walk
-* Press M to show go to market
+* Press M to go to market
 * Press 1,2,3 to wear armor,weapon,and amulet respectively
 * Mouse Click at a slime to kill